oXOjasviXo/cse15l-lab-reports/lab-report-1-week-2.md

 2. By adding a semicolon you can run multiple commands.

     `ssh cs15lsp22<your_username>@ieng6.ucsd.edu "javac Test.java; java Test"`
 3. Use the up arrow to go and access previously used commands.
+(Helps when testing code on server or just in general too)

     ![SPEED_running](Screenshots/LAB1_SPEED.png)